AhmedGamalFarouk/hush/DATABASE_SETUP.md

         )
     );

-CREATE POLICY "Users can add members to their conversations"
+CREATE POLICY "Users can join conversations"
+    ON public.conversation_members FOR INSERT
+    WITH CHECK (user_id = auth.uid());

+CREATE POLICY "Members can add other members"
     ON public.conversation_members FOR INSERT
     WITH CHECK (
         conversation_id IN (